Skała: History

 During the January Uprising, several skirmishes between Russian troops and Polish rebels took place in the area of Skała.
 In the nearby Ojców a Polish camp was created, under Marian Langiewicz.
 On March 5, 1863, a battle took place at a Skała cemetery.
 As a result, in 1870 Russian authorities stripped Skała of its town charter.
 In the late 19th century the population of the village was 2,823, with 12% Jewish.
 In the first months of World War I, heavy fighting between Russians and Austrians took place here.

-In the Second Polish Republic, Skała belonged to Kielce Voivodeship, with the population of 3593 (as for 1921).
+In the Second Polish Republic, Skała belonged to Kielce Voivodeship, with a population of 3,593 in 1921.
 The village was captured and burned by the Wehrmacht on September 6, 1939 (see Invasion of Poland).
 A ghetto was established for the Skała Jews; besides executions the town Jews were deported to the ghettos of Słomniki and Wolbrom.
 During World War II, Skała was an important center of Polish resistance, in July 1944, the Home Army units fought the Germans in several skirmishes.

 After the war, Skała remained a village until 1987.
 The town retains its medieval urban shape, with a large market square in the middle, and a stone monument of Saint Florian (ca. 1800).
 Skała is the seat of a gmina, and has a late Baroque church (18th century), with a wooden bell tower (1765).